 Because I want to feel fulfilled with myself.

 - Why do you want to feel fulfilled?

 When you get to “because”, you’ve found your answer!
 This is your motivation; your WHY.
 In this case, the motivation for being healthy is wanting to live a fulfilling life.
 But no answer is incorrect, as long as you’re being honest with yourself in answering your questions.

 But there are guidelines for your why; ways for you to call bullshit on yourself if you’re not being honest.
 And one of the easiest ways to do that is whether or not your why has emotion attached to it.

 We like to tell ourselves that we are logical beings, but we’re not.
 We make decisions emotionally, and use logic to justify them.
 This is why it’s important that your why has emotion attached to it.
-If you the follow the process of asking yourself “why” and your final reason doesn’t involve fear of pain or loss, then you’re probably not be honest with yourself.
+If you the follow the process of asking yourself “why” and your final reason doesn’t involve fear of pain or loss, then you’re probably not being honest with yourself.